Client Responsibilities and Bill of Rights

 Consumer Credit Counseling Service of Buffalo, Inc Complaint Resolution Process

 We are committed to providing you with high quality professional services.
 However, if you are not satisfied with services or if you want to submit a complaint, we ask that you follow these guidelines:

 Step One: Try to resolve the issue with the staff member involved giving them specific information about your complaint.

 Step Two: If this is not possible or the issue is not resolved to your satisfaction, please write our main office in West Seneca or call (716) 712-2062 or 1(800) 926-9685.
-Please notate all correspondence to the attention of Noelle Carter, Administrative Vice President.
+Please notate all correspondence to the attention of Noelle Carter, President.

 Step Three: Agency may request a meeting with you (phone or face-to-face) or seek more information from a staff person.
 The Agency will respond within 15 days.

-Step Four: If your issue is still unresolved, you may appeal in writing directly to the President and CEO, Paul C. Atkinson.
+Step Four: If your issue is still unresolved, you may appeal in writing directly to the CEO, Paul C. Atkinson.
 After additional fact finding, this individual will provide a concluding decision to you within 15 days.

 Complaints may also be filed with the New York State Department of Financial Services at either

 1-800-342-3736 or www.dfs.ny.gov or by writing them at: